 Groups that are interested in the Adopt-A-Park program will need to submit an Adopt-A-Park Packet for the current season.
 After application review, a park will be assigned to your group.
 Your group will be contacted to set up a time to receive training.

 Each year, the adoption commitment begins in April and concludes in December.
 Each group is also required to set up monthly work dates at the beginning of their adoption through the end of the year.
 It is each Adopted Park’s contact person’s responsibility to organize monthly clean-ups and keep track of the group’s total volunteer hours.
-If your group chooses to work year-round with your Adopted Park, please advise the Community Events & Development Manager at (630) 993-8924 so the appropriate arrangements can be made.
+If your group chooses to work year-round with your Adopted Park, please advise the Volunteer Coordinator so arrangements can be made.

 What Adopting a Park Involves

 When a group adopts a park from the Elmhurst Park District, the organization’s members pick up litter, report vandalism, make recommendations to improve the park’s equipment/tree planting/general maintenance and keep an eye on the park.
 We ask that you do not edge, cut, prune, or pull any landscaping or trees before speaking with a Park Ambassador or Park Maintenance Supervisor at (630) 993-8942.
 We ask the Adopted Park’s contact person to inform and enforce the Adopt-A-Park policies and procedures within their groups.